 The idea is simple: deliver a treat basket to 2 of your neighbors (anonymously) and include the poem sign that you can download in this post.
 They'll pass on treats to 2 more neighbors, those neighbors will pass on treats, and so on and so forth until the whole neighborhood gets a surprise.

-Once a house has been booed, they hang a sign on their front door to let other neighbors know they've already gotten their treats.
+Once a house has been booed, they hang a "We've Been Booed" sign on their front door to let other neighbors know they've already gotten their treats.
 Before you know it, your whole neighborhood will have a little bit of Halloween cheer!

 Printing Instructions

-FOR PDF: When you click the buttons below, you'll open a file in a new tab.
-You can either press the printer icon to send to your printer or the downward-facing arrow to download the pdf to your device.
+• For PDFs: Click the printer icon to send directly to your printer, or the downward arrow to download the file to your device.

-FOR CANVA TEMPLATE: When you click the button to open the Canva link in a new tab, you'll see a button at the bottom of the page that says "Use the template for a new design."
-Click that, and you'll have your own editable copy in your canva account!
+• For Canva Templates: Click the button at the bottom that says "Use the template for a new design."
+This creates your own editable copy in your Canva account.

 (These files are to be used for personal use only and any commercial use or resale is not permitted.)